History of Argentina: Fernández administration (2019–2023)

 Alberto Fernández served as President of Argentina from 2019 to 2023.

 On 10 December 2019, former Cabinet Chief Alberto Fernández of the Justicialist Party was inaugurated President, after defeating the incumbent Mauricio Macri in the 2019 Argentine general election.

 On 14 November 2021, the center-left coalition of Argentina's ruling Peronist party, Frente de Todos (Front for Everyone), lost its majority in Congress, for the first time in almost 40 years, in midterm legislative elections.
 The election victory of the center-right coalition, Juntos por el Cambio (Together for Change), meant a tough final two years in office for President Alberto Fernández.
 Losing control of the Senate made it difficult for him to make key appointments, including to the judiciary.
-It also forced him to negotiate with the opposition every initiative he sends to the legislature.
+It also forced him to negotiate with the opposition every initiative he sent to the legislature.

 In April 2023, President Alberto Fernández announced that he will not seek re-election in the next presidential election.
 The 19 November 2023 election run-off vote ended in a win for far-right outsider Javier Milei with close to 56% of the vote against 44% of the ruling coalition candidate Sergio Massa.